maxencelupion/my_gestion_privee_technical_test/README.md

-# Technical test My Gestion Privée
+# My Gestion Privée Technical Test
 ## Context
 This is my project for the technical test of My Gestion Privée.
 The goal is to create a simple web application that allows the user to register/login, get his information and logout.